exoplatform/crowdin-maven-plugin/crowdin-maven-plugin/readme.txt

 - the path and name on Crowdin
 - the project (cs, ks etc) to use in the full file name
 - the type of file (properties only at the moment)
+- information indicate this file whether a temporary file or not (temporary files are generated when convert xml files to properties files)

 CrowdinTranslation inherits from CrowdinFile, and adds the following attributes:
 - a pointer to the master CrowdinFile